rickkas7/AB1805_RK/README.md

 AB1805 ab1805(Wire);

 void setup() {
-    // The sample board has D8 connected to FOUT for wake interrupts, though this
+    // The sample board has D8 (Argon/Boron) or D10 (Photon 2) connected to FOUT for wake interrupts
-    // example does not use this feature. ab1805.withFOUT(D8).setup();
+    // though this example does not use this feature. ab1805.withFOUT(WKP).setup();

     // Reset the AB1805 configuration to default values ab1805.resetConfig();